 Authored by Robert Bernstein and Elizabeth Rice, Laner Muchin

 Disclaimer: This article is intended to provide helpful information and should not be considered legal advice.
-Please consult your labor and employment attorney or your immigration attorney, depending on the issues involved, to discuss advice as to the individualized circumstances pertaining your issues or situations.
+Please consult your labor and employment attorney or your immigration attorney, depending on the issues involved, to discuss advice as to the individualized circumstances pertaining to your issues or situations.

 Material posted on this website is for informational purposes only and does not constitute a legal opinion or medical advice.
 Contact your legal representative or medical professional for information specific to your legal or medical needs.